 you have received graduate credit from another institution, six credits

 may be transferred.
-Graduates of the Southern Police Institute, Administrators Officers Course - graduate track, are considered to have completed 12 hours (33%) of the Criminal Justice master's degree.
+Graduates of the Southern Police Institute, Administrative Officers Course - graduate track, are considered to have completed 12 hours (33%) of the Criminal Justice master's degree.
 You do not need to submit documentation of your AOC credit; it is already on file at UofL.
 To learn more about transferring credit, contact us and an adviser will be happy to look over your transcripts.

 Nationally, almost 2 million individuals are employed in the criminal justice system.
 These jobs include police officers, special agents, criminal investigators, corrections officers, probation and parole officers, correctional treatment specialists, criminal records managers, court referral officers, court managers, security specialists, crime prevention officers, victim advocates, juvenile service workers, and criminal justice planners.
 Careers in criminal justice are rewarding, providing practitioners with ever changing challenges.